What Is A Sump Pump? Everything You Need To Know

 This pump is typically used in locations with continuous overflowing basement issues and to manage the moisture issue when the water level is higher than the home foundation.

-Types Of Sump Pumps
+Types Of Sump Pump

-A sump pump can either be a primary or a backup pump, and you should have one of both.
+A sump pump can be a primary or a backup pump, and you should have one of both.
 Most of the time, primary sump pumps handle the most work.
 The backup sump pump will be activated if the primary pump breaks down or cannot handle the water intake.

 There are two main types of sump pumps: pedestal and submersible.
 Both types are accessible as either a primary or backup choice.
 It is possible to separate them using the backup sump pumps’ backup power source, whether a battery or water.